cambridge-maths-school/2024-ai-haha/README.md

 2. two types of games (group (rps) or fighting each other ())

 3. A timer for movements to happen (so both players play at once)

+## Design

+### Structure:

+We first plan to make the FWEA game and use different people to do the 'poses' so that our algorithm is trained on different places and scenes.
+We're gonna do it like this because that is the main game and is used in both styles of game.

+###